edx/insights/README.md

 have that fixed to the course (so it transforms into a per-student analytic). djobject's transform_embed defines a DSL for restricting permissions to analytics, as well as for fixing specific commandline parameters.
+This DSL should be cleaned up, but it's good enough for now.

+Multiple analytics servers can be merged into one djobject.

 There is an issue of network reliability and timeouts when access remotely.
-This is planned to be handled by being able to set timeouts on djembed objects.
+You can set timeouts on djembed objects to manage those issues.

 Shortcuts/invariants
 --------------------